baobinhday/CLIProxyAPI/ARCHITECTURE.md

    - Environment variables: `OBJECTSTORE_ENDPOINT`, `OBJECTSTORE_BUCKET`, `OBJECTSTORE_ACCESS_KEY`, `OBJECTSTORE_SECRET_KEY`, `OBJECTSTORE_LOCAL_PATH`
    - Implemented in `internal/store/objectstore.go`
    - Supports any S3-compatible storage provider

+## Runtime Data & Configuration

+The `data/` directory contains runtime configuration and persistable state that may be modified by the application or external tools but should generally be excluded from the main source version control.

+**Read-Only Storage Config (`data/read_only_storage.json`)**:
+- Controls the read-only mode and synchronization interval for the storage layer.
+- **Fields**:
+  - `read_only` (bool): If true, prevents write operations and enables periodic sync.
+  - `sync_interval_minutes` (int): How often to force-pull changes from the remote Git repository.
+- **Behavior**: managed by the Management API and watched for file system changes for dynamic reloading without restart.
+Note that this file should be locally ignored (`git update-index --skip-worktree data/read_only_storage.json`) to prevent local runtime states from being pushed.

 ## Common Development Commands